 Since Kula for Karma serves vulnerable populations as part of an integrative approach to medicine and wellness, the organization must secure extensive liability insurance.
 In addition, Kula for Karma requires all of its teachers to have their own liability insurance coverage before teaching in a Kula program.

-Kula for Karma teachers must have a 200-hr yoga teacher certification and are required to attend advanced Kula training for trauma and addiction, veterans, cancer patients and their families, and disordered eating.
+Kula for Karma teachers must have a 200-hr yoga teacher certification and are required to attend advanced Kula training for trauma and addiction, or another approved advanced training, or work with a seasoned Kula mentor.
 Scholarships are available as needed for teachers to use toward the 200-hr yoga certification and the advanced trainings.
-Recipients must commit to a minimum of 10 hours of service to Kula for Karma.